 We believe this is why everybody is doing it (including ourselves).
 There’s a holy grail to be found.

-Plus, with the development of WebRTC, there are even more opportunities to be seized.
+Plus, with the development of WebRTC, there’s even more opportunities to be seized.